amberimam/api/README.md

 ## REST API

+This is a proposed implementation for a REST API to support Gemnote's web application at www.gemnote.com.
+It supports getting a list of products (filterable by category), and getting a specific product by product ID.
+It is written in python and uses flask and webargs libraries.

 ### Installation
 * Install **python3** or **python2** if it is not installed on your system already. http://docs.python-guide.org/en/latest/starting/installation/
 * Install **pip** if its not present already. https://pip.pypa.io/en/stable/installing/
-* Download the contents of this repository.
+* Download the contents of this repository into a directory named `api`.
 * Execute the following command in the `api` directory: `pip install -r requirements.txt`

 ### Running the program